NicolasHostert/ycit021-deploy/README.md

 ## Workflow: Deploy all the things

+### How to deploy
+To deploy the infrastructure, go to the [actions](https://github.com/NicolasHostert/ycit021-deploy/actions/workflows/main.yml), and click Run workflow.

+You will get the URL of the application URL in {ENV}-application in the Check the deployed service URL step.

 ### Pre-flight
 In that step, we are checking that the Dockerfile is properly linted.